WongLynn/btctxt/README.md

 This python script may be used to monitor the price of bitcoin and send email alerts when the price has changed significantly.

-To use it, modify the bash file example-btctxt and replace the arguments with your appropriate values.

-The default file is:

-~/bin/btctxt/btctxt.py ~/bin/btctxt/price username@gmail.com username password smtp.gmail.com 587 5551234567@vtext.com .1 180
+btctxt.py ~/var/btctxt/price username@gmail.com username password smtp.gmail.com 587 5551234567@vtext.com .1 180

-Step 0: Point the bash file to your btctxt.py.
-Currently, it's pointing to the user's home directory bin.

 Step 1: Set the first argument, "path", to the path to you'd like to keep your price log.
 The price log is a file that simply contains the last price that was notified to the user.
-In the example, this file is stored at ~/bin/price.
+In the example, this file is stored at ~/var/price.

 Step 2: Set the second argument, "from_address".
 This is simply your email address.